documentationfor yFiles for HTML 3.0.0.1

 Decision Tree

-A decision tree is a visual representation of hierarchically successive decisions.
-It is a method for the automatic classification of data to help identify a strategy most likely to reach a certain goal.
+A decision tree is a visual representation of a series of decisions organized hierarchically.
+It’s a method for automatically classifying data to help identify the strategy most likely to achieve a specific goal.

 An example decision tree